saliftankoano/animegen/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 🤝 Internal Optimizations and Improvements

+- Create a hook to handle image downloading
+- Create a hook to handle image sharing
+- Create a hook to handle image liking

 ## 🙏 Acknowledgments

 - Built by Salif Tankoano